MissMonster/Human-Pose-Body-Fall-Detection/README.md

                                                   Human-pose-and-body-fall-detection

 Aim :
-  To create an AI/ ML model that can use the different body Pose and fall positions and predict/alert nearby resources
+  To create an AI/ ML model that can find different body pose and detect body fall.

 Packages required :
   pip install playsound